-The ACF Washington is honored to host the performance The Pianist of Willesden Lane with Grammy®-nominated pianist Mona Golabek as a preview event to her upcoming show at the John F. Kennedy Center for Performing Arts, presented by Theater J, running from September 12 to 30, 2018.
+The ACF Washington was honored to host the performance The Pianist of Willesden Lane with Grammy®-nominated pianist Mona Golabek as a closing event to her show at the John F. Kennedy Center for Performing Arts, presented by Theater J, running from September 12 to 30, 2018.

 Set in Vienna in 1938 and London during the Blitzkrieg, The Pianist of Willesden Lane tells the true and inspiring story of Lisa Jura, a young Jewish pianist whose dream of making her concert debut at the storied Musikverein concert hall is dashed by the onset of World War II.
 Despite devastating personal loss, her music enables Jura to endure and pursue her dreams.

 Performed by Jura’s daughter, Grammy®-nominated pianist Mona Golabek, The Pianist of Willesden Lane combines enthralling story telling with breath-taking live performances of Bach, Beethoven, Chopin, Rachmaninoff, and more.
 The performance The Pianist of Willesden Lane is based on the book The Children of Willesden Lane by Mona Golabek and Lee Cohen, and was adapted and directed by Hershey Felder.

 The event is part of our commemoration series to mark the 80th anniversary of the so-called “Anschluss”, the annexation of Austria to Nazi-Germany, one of the most painful and darkest moments in Austrian history.

 When: Thursday, October 4, 2018 | 7:00 pm

 Ticket: Free admission, registration obligatory